 Vegetarian – Mangsawerat – มังสวิรัติ

 Eating meat for every meal can be quite bad for the environment.
 So, once a week, why not try one of the many vegetarian dishes that are available?
 Not only is Thailand home to some of the tastiest fruits, but there is also many dishes available that do not contain meat.
 So, you can enjoy some som tam and have a dessert of mango and sticky rice, all while knowing you are making a difference.
+This is a great way to try new foods while being eco-friendly in Thailand.

 Public Transport – Gan khunsong satharana – การขนส่งสาธารณะ